Campus Expansion

 • Top image features the existing Belden north façade with the penthouse additions.

-• Bottom image demonstrates façade preservation.
+• Bottom image demonstrates proposed façade preservation.

 • Parker anticipates that significant portions of the western façade will be preserved.